-UMW will NEVER ask you to provide Social Security numbers or other private information via email.
-You might get a phishing email that asks for this info, but even if it looks as if it's from UMW, it is not.
-If you question the legitimacy of an email or information requested, contact the Help Desk.
+Identity UMW will NEVER ask you to provide Social Security numbers, passwords, or other private information via email.
+Phishing email tries to trick you into giving up that info.
+If you ever question the legitimacy of an email or information requested, contact the Help Desk, or forward the message to abuse@umw.edu.